 Pro-tip: Sometimes you can request reallocation of a payment, usually by contacting customer service at the number on the back of your card.

 See the fine print up close: "We will impose interest charges on the deferred interest balance at the APR for regular purchases from the date of purchase if you do not pay the balance in full by the end of the promotional period."
-And "We will begin charging interest on cash advances and balance transfers on the transaction date. [our emphasis]."
+And "We will begin charging interest on cash advances and balance transfers on the transaction date.”

 That last line above means that even if you enjoy a grace period on your purchases, you won't enjoy that same period on your cash advances.

-Rewards cards can be fantastic for vacations and save you a lot of cash.
-But before you sign up for a new offer with visions of that Bali yoga retreat, dig deep into things like black-out dates, airline restrictions and exactly how much you have to put on the card and during which period in order to earn the promotion.
+Rewards cards can be fantastic for vacations and save you a lot of cash, but before you sign up for a new offer with visions of that Bali yoga retreat, dig deep into things like blackout dates, airline restrictions and exactly how much you have to put on the card and during which period to earn the promotion.

-For example, if you generally only use a credit card for emergencies or larger purchases you may not be able to charge the $4,000 (or more) required during an introductory promotional window in order to earn that pot-of-gold reward bonus.
+For example, suppose you generally only use a credit card for emergencies or larger purchases.
+In that case, you may not be able to meet the $4,000 (or more) required threshold during an introductory promotional window to earn that pot-of-gold reward bonus.
 You'll also need to understand what qualifies as a purchase and timing.
-In some offers we reviewed, it can take up to eight weeks for bonus points to post to your account, so say goodbye to any dreams of opening a card today and jetting off tomorrow.
+Some offers we reviewed can take up to eight weeks for bonus points to post to your account, so say goodbye to any dreams of opening a card today and jetting off tomorrow.

-See the fine print up close: "After qualifying, please allow 6 to 8 weeks for bonus points to post to your account.
-To be eligible for this bonus offer, account must be open and not in default at the time of fulfillment."
+See the fine print up close: "After qualifying, please allow six to eight weeks for bonus points to post to your account.
+To be eligible for this bonus offer, the account must be open and not in default at the time of fulfillment."

 This is probably the most straightforward.
-If you put a user on your card, you are still 100 percent responsible for all their charges, no matter what.
+If you put an authorized user on your card, you are still 100% responsible for all their charges.

 See the fine print up close: "You are responsible for any use of your account by an authorized user or anyone else that you permit to use your account.
 You must notify us if you want them to stop using your account.
 You also are responsible for getting any cards, checks or other means of accessing your account from the authorized user.
 If you request, we may issue cards that access your account to your authorized users.
 If you wish to terminate an authorized user, we may close your account and open a new account with a different account number."

-Hopefully, the dreaded "fine print" isn't so mysterious - or daunting - anymore.
+Hopefully, after reading this article, the dreaded fine print isn't so mysterious – or daunting – anymore.